 Some travelers will plan to wait until they get a job offer to apply for the license in that state.
 However, this process usually is too slow and does not work out.
 Some state licenses are fairly quick to get, maybe just a couple weeks, but some can take months to process, especially if they’re waiting on verifications from other states where you have licenses.

 In addition, most jobs will want you to already have the state license before even interviewing you.
-Especially now in 2020 amidst COVID-19 when jobs are so competitive, you won’t even have a shot at a job unless you’re already licensed in the state of the job.
 So, this is why we recommend already having a few licenses before you apply for travel jobs in another state.

 So this raises the question, how do you know which state licenses to get?
 Our recommended strategy is to talk to recruiters and other travelers to find out which states usually have a good amount of travel jobs for your discipline.